Gerseneck/weaponmasterresources/README.md

 # Installation

-**Make sure optifine is installed, this pack requires optifine to work properly**
+**Make sure [Optifine](https://optifine.net/home) is installed, this pack requires optifine to work properly**

 To install this resource pack, paste the zip file in the `.minecraft/resourcepacks` folder.

-currently working on a version compatible with the `Chime` fabric mod.
+currently working on a version compatible with the [Chime](https://www.curseforge.com/minecraft/mc-mods/chime-fabric)  fabric mod.

 # Licence